 First, kick off your environment lesson plan by getting students talking about food shortages.
 Try these ideas:

 To connect to food shortages you could:

-- Ask the class to get in groups and write down all the food and snacks eaten in a typical day.
+- Ask the class to get in groups and write down all the food and snacks eaten during a typical day.

-- Post three examples on the board- for example, say that wheat crops have become toxic and the land sterile.
+- Post three examples on the board- for example, say that wheat crops are now toxic and the land sterile.

 - Have pupils identify all food items containing wheat and erase those.

 - Now say that dairy products are unavailable since there is drought, the grass has died, and there aren’t enough cereals available to feed the livestock.

 - Cross off all products on the lists containing milk, cream, and cheese.

 - Cross off all meat since there is no more livestock.